 Most floors are made of materials that are not suitable for contact sports and these have various disadvantages.
 These floors may be too hard and hurt joints.
 Or you may not move, drag your foot properly on them which is essential for footwork and optimal power transfer.

-However, the right types of flooring provide it and prevent injuries.
+However, the right types of mats provide it and prevent injuries.
 When I train on them I feel safer which also helps with the training performance.

 BEAUTYOVO Puzzle Exercise Mat is used and reviewed by many martial artists.
 This puzzle mat is not extra hard or soft and provides boxers to move naturally.
 It has thick padding and provides a smooth surface for boxing.
 Also, it offers a large area to put all of your boxing equipment.

 Installing and disassembling it is effortless as the materials and design offer a perfect fit.
 These mats look cool, and have different color options so you can choose one which can make your home boxing gym look amazing.

 You may prefer your mat to be only one piece.
 Then you can choose a large exercise mat to perform boxing moves.